-For our February lecture, UCC Professor of Physics and Astronomy Dr Paul Callanan will talk about those mysterious objects so fundamental to astronomy, black holes.
-The date is Mon 10th Feb 2020 at 8 pm, and the venue is UCC.
-Please arrive 10 minutes early, or if you wish to join, then ideally at 7.40 if you can.
+For our February lecture, UCC Professor of Physics and Astronomy Dr Paul Callanan talked about those mysterious and exotic objects so fundamental to astronomy, black holes.
+The date was 10th Feb 2020.

 Understanding the nature of black holes remains one of the great challenges of modern astronomy.

-More than 100 years ago, Einstein produced a remarkable theory which could be used predict the basic properties of black holes, but it was only this year, in 2019, when we finally got a glimpse of what a black hole really looks like.
-In this talk Paul will explore what we know about black holes, and what the most recent observations tell us about them.
-We will also see how Irish astronomers, 100 years ago this year, made observations which helped to show that Einstein’s theory of gravity was correct; an important milestone in the application of his theory to black holes and the universe at large.
+More than 100 years ago, Einstein produced a remarkable theory which could be used predict the basic properties of black holes, but it was only last year, in 2019, when we finally got a glimpse of what a black hole really looks like.
+Paul explored what we know about black holes, and what the most recent observations tell us about them.

 At our January lecture, Master Mariner and nautical science lecturer Bill Kavanagh demonstrated his sextant.
 We learnt how traditional methods were used to obtain a ship’s position by observing astronomical objects, and how such methods are being used again today in an era of global navigation satellite systems.
 GPS and other satellite navigation systems (including the not yet operational European Galileo system) are accurate, but subject to human error and malfunction.
 For 20 years the US navy and coastguard abandoned celestial navigation training for officers, but have now reinstated it – recognizing that the Sun and stars will never be disabled by solar flares, and can’t be shot down.